 Activities & Programs

-The Prime Time Health Program focuses on health promotion and disease prevention activities for older Pennsylvanians.
+The Health and Wellness Program focuses on health promotion and disease prevention activities for older Pennsylvanians.
 The overall goal is to promote optimum health and well being with a special focus on exercise, nutrition, chronic conditions, injury prevention and medication management.

 Yoga has been shown to help alleviate or reduce many of the health challenges facing seniors.
 Mondays @ 10-11

 and Thursdays @ 9-10:30

 Blood Pressure Checks

 Poor blood pressure can be an early indication of serious medical problems.
 This service is open to the public.